 Can I use a student visitor visa?

-The student visitor route is available for students to come to the UK for short periods of study.
+The student visitor route is available to students coming to the UK for short periods of study.
 You can find out more about the visitor route on the UKVI website.

 Documents required to apply for a visa